matesalazar/swarm-of-scooters/README.md

 # Swarm of Scooters
 ![screenshot]
 This web map shows the current location of all available dockless devices available for select cities.
-This map was constructed using R's Shiny Library.
+This map was constructed using R's Shiny Library by [Tim Black](https://github.com/black-tea).

+The service was forked by [Kevin Amézaga](https://mostlikelykevin.com) and is now maintained by the [Miami Riders Alliance](https://riders.miami) as part of the [Mobile Miami Coalition](https://coalition.miami).

 #### TODO
 - [x] Fix color for Spin